crossplane/crossplane/docs/stacks-guide-aws.md

 ## Configure Resource Classes

-Once we have the network configuration set up, we need to tell Crossplane how to satisfy WordPress's claims for a database and a Kubernetes cluster, using AWS [Resource classes][resource-classes-docs].
-These resources serve as templates to satisfy cloud-agnostic resource claims of WordPress stack.
-In this guide, we will use the [sample AWS resource classes] in Crossplane repository.
+Once we have the network configuration set up, we need to tell Crossplane how to satisfy WordPress's claims (that will be created when we later install the WordPress stack) for a database and a Kubernetes cluster.
+The [Resource Classes][resource-claims-and-classes-docs] serve as templates for the corresponding resource claims.

+In this guide, we will use
+the [sample AWS resource classes][]in Crossplane repository.

 ### TL;DR